Thewbi/armos/doc/timers/README.md

 1. control register (Address: base + 0x40C)
 2. free running counter register (Address: base + 0x420)

-The free running counter has it's own register (Free running counter at offset 0x420)
+The free running counter has it's own register (Free running counter at offset 0x420) that contains the current value of the free running counter.
+The value is continuously decremented and the configured frequency and rolls-over / wraps around.
+The initial value does not matter and the value cannot be reset.
+The free-running counter can be read.
+I am not sure if the free-running counter can trigger an interrupt.

-The pre-scale bits in the control register affect the ARM Timer free running counter.
+The pre-scale bits in the control register affect the ARM Timer free running counter's frequency.

 The formula is:

 ```
 switch (pre-scale bits) {

     case 00 :
-        clock / 1 (No pre-scale)
+        system_clock / 1 (No pre-scale)
         break;

     case 01 :
-        pre-scale is clock / 16
+        system_clock / 16
         break;

     case 10 :
-        pre-scale is clock / 256
+        system_clock / 256
         break;

     case 11 :
-        pre-scale is clock / 1
+        system_clock / 1
         break;
 }
 ```

 That means that the value in the free running counter register is decremented.
 The rate/frequency at which the value is decremented is derived from the system clock (GPU clock).
 Derived means that the system clock is taken and devided.
 The factor to devide by is controlled by the pre-scale bits in the control register.
-There are two bits, which leads to four possible values outlined by the pseudo code above.
+There are two bits, which makes four different values possible outlined by the pseudo code above.

 The value can be read from the free running counter by reading the free running counter register at offset (Address: base + 0x420).

+After reading that value, the reaction is application dependant.
+The application designer has to devise their own algorithm to use that value.
+One possible way is to compute a delta of ticks and perform an action when the delta reaches a certain value.

 ### ARM timer (aka.
 CPU Timer)